sweeptea/dudestar/README.md

 ```
 My primary development platform is Fedora Linux.
 With a proper build environment, the build instructions apply to all other platforms/distributions, including Windows and macOS.

-# Builds
+# Information about Windows builds
-64 and 32 bit Windows builds are available from the releases section.
-These are statically linked, stand-alone executables, no install required.  *NO support for Windows builds, either building or using.*
+*NO support for Windows builds, either building or using.*

+*Linux is the only officially supported platform.
+I do my best to support MacOS as well, due to it's Unix-like feel.
+There is no support for Windows whatsoever, end of story!*

+This github site is to host the source code for this project.
+No releases have ever been posted for *any* platform.
+The Windows builds that were hosted here were clearly described as 'courtesy builds' and nothing more.
+Thanks to a few out there that refused to accept or understand that, there will no longer be any builds hosted on github.
+In time, I will host Windows builds at a separate location.
+These builds will always be low priority and completey unsupported.